 - Test order with different payment methods.

-- Confirmation emails and templates, without missing fields.
+- Confirmation emails and templates, with no missing fields.

-- Mobile version: buttons should be visible and not "jump".
+- Mobile version: buttons should be visible and not “jump” around.

-If you've reached this point and want to compare services for SEO services, SEO optimization, and GEO optimization, see Generative Engine Optimization (GEO) for websites: Plans and prices.
+If you’ve made it this far and want to compare services for SEO services, SEO optimization, and GEO optimization, see Generative SEO optimization for a website (GEO): Plans and prices.

-Shopify store build: steps, timelines, and common mistakes
+Building a Shopify online store: steps, timelines, and common mistakes

-Shopify store development is not just "choosing a theme and uploading products."
-It's about building structure, UX, trust, and speed so the store sells consistently.
+Building an online store in Shopify isn’t just “I pick a theme and upload products”.
+It’s about building structure, UX, trust, and speed so the store sells consistently.

-For a standard project, a working Shopify store can be prepared in about 2 weeks.
-With more complex integrations, the timeline increases, and that's normal.
+In a standard project, a working Shopify store can be prepared in about 2 weeks.
+With more complex integrations, the timeline grows, and that’s normal.

 - Architecture: categories/collections, menu, filters, search.